telepresenceio/telepresence/reference/rbac.md

 ## Editing your kubeconfig

 This guide also assumes that you are utilizing a kubeconfig file that is specified by the `KUBECONFIG` environment variable.
 This is a `yaml` file that contains the cluster's API endpoint information as well as the user data being supplied for authentication.
-The Service Account name used in the example below is called tp2-user.
+The Service Account name used in the example below is called tp-user.
 This can be replaced by any value (i.e. John or Jane) as long as references to the Service Account are consistent throughout the `yaml`.
 After an administrator has applied the RBAC configuration, a user should create a `config.yaml` in your current directory that looks like the following:​

 ```yaml
 apiVersion: v1